hauke96/simple-task-manager/doc/operation/server.md

 # 6 Automatic backups

-This step is optional but recommended!
+This step is optional but recommended and described in the [automatic-backups.md](automatic-backups.md) file.

-* Copy the service and timer files from this directory to `/lib/systemd/system/`
-* Enable both with `systemctl enable stm-backup.service` and `.timer` accordingly
-* Start the timer with `systemctl start stm-backup.timer`

-You can test the setup manually:

-* Start the service with `systemctl start stm-backup.service`
-* Take a look into the logs with `journalctl -u stm-backup.service` and watch for errors

-See the [automatic-backups.md](automatic-backups.md) for details on how this all works.

 # 7 Get STM